qwerty-fr/qwerty-fr/README.md

 ### é (AltGr/Option ⌥ + w) doesn’t work on Google Sheets

 Google Sheets intercepts the key combination <kbd>Option ⌥</kbd> <kbd>w</kbd> (<kbd>AltGr</kbd> <kbd>w</kbd> on Windows and Linux).
-This is not an issue with the qwerty-fr *per se* and unfortunately the keyboard layout itself cannot do anything to prevent key interception.
+This is not an issue with the QWERTY-fr *per se* and unfortunately the keyboard layout itself cannot do anything to prevent key interception.
 See this issue for more information: https://github.com/qwerty-fr/qwerty-fr/issues/61

 Follow these instructions to fix the issue by disabling Option ⌥ (AltGr) shortcuts on Google Sheets: https://gist.github.com/devnoname120/8716817350df1b9d162b9499836ea9bc